Death Peak

-Death Peak is the eighth studio album by British electronic musician Chris Clark and the sixth one under the moniker Clark.
-Announced on 17 February 2017, it was released on 7 April 2017 by Warp Records.
-Upon its announcement its first single, "Peak Magnetic", was released freely for streaming on SoundCloud.
-The design of the album cover is that of a crumpled photograph of Clark himself, produced by photographer Alma Haser.
+Death Peak is the eighth studio album by British electronic musician Clark, released on 7 April 2017 on Warp Records.
+It was announced on 17 February 2017, alongside the release of lead single "Peak Magnetic" on SoundCloud.
+The album cover features a crumpled photograph of Clark by photographer Alma Haser, with design by Dominic Flannigan.

+Death Peak received generally favourable reviews from music critics, with an aggregate score of 78 out of 100 on Metacritic.
 It peaked at number 11 on the UK Dance Albums Chart and number 20 on the UK Independent Albums Chart.